-VULNERABILITIES: Both theatres are located in small downtown communities that have struggled financially due to a declining economy.
-The structures are most vulnerable to deferred maintenance and incompatible additions.
-The communities must strive to establish historic preservation regulations that retain the historic integrity and promote its use as community gathering places for special events.
+VULNERABILITIES: Both theatres are located in communities small downtown that have struggled financially due to declining a economy.
+The structures are most vulnerable to deferred maintenance and incompatible The communities must strive to additions. establish historic preservation regulations that retain the historic integrity and promote its use as community gathering places for special events.